Bitmapped/MvcEnumFlags/README.md

 ```

 #### Option 2: Add a using directive to your views
-Instead of editing the views\web.config file, you can add a using directive directly to the Razor views that use MvcEnumFlags:
+Instead of editing the **Views\web.config** file, you can add a using directive directly to the Razor views that use MvcEnumFlags:
 ```
 @using MvcEnumFlags
 ````